 - 3/4 cup milk

-- Add the chopped sage and thyme to the butter and stir.
+Add the sage and thyme to the butter and stir.
 Let stand until cooled to room temperature.

-- Serve the biscuits hot, and have plenty of butter handy.
+Serve the biscuits hot, with plenty of butter for spreading.